Aligned In Spirit 003

 Tell us about Sojo.
 What inspires it?

 At Sojo we believe in a slower way of consuming fashion - in which the clothes that we buy are treasured for a lifetime.
 We’re on a mission to do our part in the slow fashion movement by making clothing alterations and repairs mainstream.
 We’ve modernised the tailoring industry by bringing technology and convenience to process unchanged since the 1800’s.
 We do this by connecting customers to local seamsters through our app and bicycle delivery service so that getting your clothes fixed or fitted can be done with a few simple clicks.
-We should all be tailoring and repairing our clothes, and by making the process incredibly easy we hope that we can help everyone have a more sustainable and long-lasting wardrobe.
+We should all be tailoring and repairing our clothes, and by making the process incredibly easy we hope that we can help everyone have a more planet-friendly and long-lasting wardrobe.

 Josephine wears the Cyprus Shacket.